 Student nurses may review medical records for their assigned patients only.
-Students must have been involved with the patient's care.
-Refer to specific agency policy and HIPAA policy. (rev. 2016)
+Refer to specific agency policy and HIPAA policy. (rev. 2022)

 Use of Students' Cars to Transport Patients

 Because of the risk of liability, students will not under any circumstances provide automobile transportation for a patient. (rev. 2012)